SkylineCommunications/dataminer-docs/release-notes/Cube/Cube_Feature_Release_10.4/Cube_10.4.12.md

 <!-- MR 10.3.0 [CU21] / 10.4.0 [CU9] - FR 10.4.12 -->

-When, in a *Resource Manager* component, you selected a booking on a resource band, in some cases, the *SelectedPool* variable could get set incorrectly.
+When, in a *Resource Manager* component, you selected a booking on a resource band of which the resource was filtered by ID, the *SelectedPool* variable could get set incorrectly.

 #### License expiration window: Title and text included the incorrectly spelled word "licence" [ID 40894]